World shows solidarity, tightens security after Paris attacks

 In Los Angeles, the second-largest U.S. city, police said they stepped up patrols at concerts and other places with large crowds.

-Western security sources said the attack on Paris was one of the "nightmare" scenarios for police forces: several well planned attacks with advanced weaponry on unarmed civilian revellers across a densely populated capital.
+Western security sources said the attack on Paris was one of the "nightmare" scenarios for police forces: several well planned attacks with advanced weaponry on unarmed civilian revelers across a densely populated capital.

-The attacks included explosions outside a stadium where the French and German men's national football teams were playing an international match.

 In response, the National Football League said it would increase security and beef up law enforcement presence at stadiums this weekend as a precaution, even though there was no known threats to any of the venues.